-*Discover’s lowest rates shown include an interest-only repayment discount and a 0.25% interest rate reduction for automatic payments
+Disclaimer: Discover’s lowest rates shown are for the undergraduate loan and include a 0.25% interest rate reduction while enrolled in automatic payments.

 Discover has knowledgeable, U.S.-based Student Loan Specialists ready to help customers 24/7 for the life of the loan.
 Borrowers can check their loan balance through an online account or over the phone.
 Payments can be made online, over the phone, by mail, or set up to be automatically deducted from a checking or savings account.
 While enrolled in automatic payments, borrowers receive a 0.25% interest rate reduction.2